-For spring 2018, we’ll also be compiling a companion instructor’s manual that helps you in building capacity in your institution.
+For summer 2018, we’ll also be compiling a companion instructor’s manual that helps you in building capacity in your institution.
 If you’re interested in contributing to that piece, please reply with your interest below and we will reach back when further details are available.

 HOW TO PARTICIPATE

 If you’re excited by this project, but still not sure where you’d like to get involved, just sign up to the forum, and post below for project updates.
 Give us an idea of your background, particular area of expertise, and interests.
 We’ll follow up with you for suitable ways to contribute.